ASTi Logo

 In effect, each Telestra is using "half" of the ACE-RIU as a separate, independent ACENet device.

 When would that be a useful thing to do?
 Here's one example.
-I have a customer with an application that has two Instructors on an ACE-RIU.
+There is a customer with an application that has two Instructors on an ACE-RIU.
 The application has separate Telestra servers for the IOS and the Aircraft crew simulation.
-In one training scenario (of several), one of the Instructors becomes a Pilot Role Player, ie. he is acting as one of the crew.
-In order keep the simulation realistic in terms of shared sidetone, correct crypto tones, etc., the Pilot Role Player position needs to transmit and receive on the crew radios, which are simulated on the Aircraft/Crew Telestra.
+In one training scenario, one of the instructors becomes a pilot role player, acting as one of the crew.
+For the role player to share sidetone and crypto tones with the crew, he must be able to transmit and receive on the crew radios.
+Because these are simulated on the aircraft/crew Telestra, the role player must use an ACE-RIU channel that is connected to this server.
+Normally, this ACE-RIU is reserved for instructors and used only by the IOS Telestra.
+However, in this scenario it is split between instructor and role player, and thus shared between the two Telestra servers.

-By sharing the ACE-RIU between the two Telestras, we can create a layout that, when needed, has the PRP position connected to the Crew Telestra, and the Instructor next to him connected to the IOS Telestra, and they are both on the same ACE-RIU.
+By sharing the ACE-RIU between the two Telestras, we can create a layout where the role player position is connected to the Crew Telestra, and the instructor next to him is connected to the IOS Telestra.
+Both will use the same ACE-RIU.
 When you change layouts to support another scenario, both operators on that ACE-RIU are connected to the IOS Telestra.

 It's subject to some restrictions, though: